 All three girls are still using Reading Eggs.
 For Jade, this program includes letter recognition and matching.
 For Sunshine and Lily, the program is more about reading comprehension and grammar.
-Sunshine is also using the new Reading Eggs workbook, which I’ll be reviewing later this week.
+Sunshine is also using the new Reading Eggs workbook.
 The older girls really enjoy this program (Sunshine kept pestering to make sure I’d renew her subscription) and often spend extra time doing extra activities.

 Jade has started the Catholic Heritage Curriculum phonics program, which includes My First Catholic Speller, Catholic Heritage Handwriting, and Little Stories for Little Folks: Catholic Phonics Readers.
 I still appreciate the way that our Catholic faith is woven through the little lessons in these books.
 Jade has been often frustrated by the online reading programs we’ve tried, so I’m hoping that sitting down to read together with little booklets (as I did for her big sisters) will be less intimidating for her.

-Sunshine and Lily are also using Grammar Planet, a new online program to help kids learn about grammar (which I’ll be reviewing later this week as well).
+Sunshine and Lily are also using Grammar Planet, a new online program to help kids learn about grammar.
 While the girls have learned a bit of grammar in their other language arts programs (including Reading Eggs), I’m finding it doesn’t stick.
 From my own experience, I know how important grammar is so I’m excited to be trying this program out.

 Next week, I’ll also try to jump back into Home School Navigator with all three girls.
 (Which reminds me that I need to check the booklist and make a library run!)
 This is another online program we’ve had the chance to review this year.
 The girls read great picture books, then watch videos about the book and complete activities (usually on a printable PDF) related to the lesson.